SevenOutman/Hubble/README.md

-# Hubble (not done yet)
+# Hubble
 > :telescope: Travel through GitHub Stars' history

 ### Features
+- Reveal a repository's star history (no more than 6,000 stars).

+### Motivation

-- How many stars I've earn this year?
+I want to know how many stars I've earned this year.